 How to engage together in a policy dialogue?
 Building a consultation platform between NGOs and government in Kosovo using the Czech experience (2010)

-The main objective of the project was to strengthen the role of specifically selected NGOs, which work on the development and implementation of public policies, and their ability to conduct a structured political dialogue with government authorities by using long-term experience of selected NGOs and experts from the Czech Republic.
+The main objective of the project was to strengthen the role of specifically selected NGOs, which work on the development and implementation of public policies, and their ability to conduct a structured political dialogue with government authorities by using the long-term experience of selected NGOs and experts from the Czech Republic.

 |Phone:||+420 221 610 206|